taganz/react-biosim/README.md

 ## What is this?

-This is an environment to **create evolutionary** simulations inspired in the video "[I programmed some creatures.
+This is an environment to create **evolutionary simulations** inspired in the video "[I programmed some creatures.
 They Evolved.](https://www.youtube.com/watch?v=N3tRFayqVtk)" (by [David R. Miller](https://github.com/davidrmiller)).

+This video is one of the best ways I've seen to understand evolution basics.

-Define a simulation scenario and observe the evolution of creatures in real time.
+In the app you can play with this model.
+You can define a simulation scenario and observe the evolution of creatures in real-time.

-Use those tools to create and analyze the simulation:
+These tools are available to create and analyze the simulation:
-- Simulation settings definition
+- Simulation settings configuration
 - Map editor
-- Creatures brain visualization
+- Creature's brain visualization
 - Fitness evolution graph
-- Save and load scenarios.
+- Save and load scenarios
-- Gif generation
+- GIF generation
 - Log stats
 - Simulation speed